 With these requests ignored, California’s Attorney General will be able to take direct action against businesses that violate the privacy protection requirements of the law.
 Until now, enforcement was limited to civil actions brought by consumers against violators.

-Why was the California Consumer Privacy Act drafted?
+Why was the CCPA drafted?

 The improvement of data protection rights has become an issue for many governments, digital rights groups and citizens across the world, with work having been done over the past decade to find a balance between robust data protections and carefully crafted rules to allow companies to still use that data for commercial gain.